ChrisDuffley/stationPlaylist/readme.md

 * Alt+NVDA+R from Studio window: Steps through library scan announcement settings.
 * Control+Shift+X from Studio window: Steps through braille timer settings.
 * Control+Alt+left/right arrow (while focused on a track in Studio, Creator, and Track Tool): Announce previous/next track column.
+* Control+Alt+Home/End (while focused on a track in Studio, Creator, and Track Tool): Announce first/last track column.
 * Control+Alt+up/down arrow (while focused on a track in Studio only): Move to previous or next track and announce specific columns.
 * Control+NVDA+1 through 0 (while focused on a track in Studio, Creator, and Track Tool): Announce column content for a specified column.
 Pressing this command twice will display column information on a browse mode window.
 * Control+NVDA+- (hyphen while focused on a track in Studio, Creator, and Track Tool): display data for all columns in a track on a browse mode window.